 In 2012, Jason presented his sold-out debut piano recital at Auckland Town Hall.
 In the 2014-15 season, Jason will be giving recital at Steinway Hall in London, St. James's Church Piccadilly in London, Asia House London and 11 piano recitals around New Zealand as an artist of 2015 Chamber Music New Zealand Encompass Tour.
 Also, he will be performing Beethoven Piano Concerto No.1 with GOODEN.SEMBLE in London, Beethoven Piano Concerto No.5 Op.73 with Bach Musica in Auckland Town Hall and Rachmaninov Piano Concerto No.2 with Bay of Plenty Symphonia in New Zealand.
-Jason will be recording his first CD with Austrian Gramophone at Vienna Konzerthaus on June this year.
+Jason has just recorded his first CD with Austrian Gramophone at Vienna Konzerthaus and it will be released on September this year.

-Jason has received Bachelor of Music in piano performance with First Class Honours at the University of Auckland under the tutelage of Rae de Lisle in 2013.
-He has also studied at the Aspen Music Festival and School with Ann Schein and John O'Conor from 2007 to 2013.
-He is currently in his final year of Masters of Arts in piano performance at the Royal Academy of Music in London studying with Christopher Elton and Joanna MacGregor.
+Jason received his Master of Arts in piano performance with the DipRAM at the Royal Academy of Music in London under the tutelage of Christopher Elton and Joanna MacGregor in 2015.
+He received his Bachelor of Music in piano performance with First Class Honours at the University of Auckland under Dr. Rae de Lisle in 2013.
+Jason also studied at the Aspen Music Festival and School with Ann Schein and John O'Conor from 2007 to 2013.